 Landscaping Hacks for any Missouri Gardener

 - Pick Perennials.
 Every gardener should have a few keystone native plants in their garden.
 Why?
-Native plants are also perennials, meaning they grow every year.
+Native plants are also perennials, meaning they grow back every year.
 Like trees, these plants will grow more established each year, too.
 They also provide critical resources to birds, butterflies, bees, insects & more.
-Luckily in Missouri, we have a large selection of beautiful perennial plants to choose from, that add interest and color to any yard.
-Some of our favorites include Echinacea (Coneflowers), Goldenrod, Aster, Spicebush, Sweetbay magnolia, and Red oak.
+Luckily in Missouri, we have a large selection of beautiful perennial plants to choose from, that add interest and color to any yard – sun or shade.
+Some of our favorites include Echinacea (Coneflowers), Goldenrod, Aster, Spicebush, Coral honeysuckle, Sweetbay magnolia, and Red oak.
 Plants should always be selected based on yard conditions and overall landscape design.
-You really can’t go wrong with Purple coneflowers.
+Beginners tip: You really can’t go wrong with coneflowers.
 Once planted, they spread over time, giving you a mass of bright purple blooms that couldn’t be easier to care for.
 Pro tip: These can be deadheaded in late summer to encourage new blooms, just be sure to leave dried flowers at the end of the year, for birds to enjoy.
 Find other perennial ideas here!

 - Create Pathways to Replace Bare Side Yards.
 Often used to access the backyard, side yards can be a sight for sore eyes with compacted, bare soil that gets muddy every time it rains.
 Luckily, the solution is pretty simple, when you replace that heavily traffic space with a paver pathway or stepping stones.
-The surrounding area can be mulched to keep weeds away, or add plants like we did in the photo below.
-These plants pull double-duty as privacy screens between the two backyards and will absorb more rainfall, leaving you with a healthier yard!
+The surrounding area can be mulched to keep weeds away, or add plants like we did for a landscaping client in the photo below.
+These evergreens will fill in and pull double-duty as privacy screens between the two backyards and will absorb more stormwater run-off, leaving you with a healthier yard!

 - Crowdsource Your Collection.
 Next time you take a walk around the block or get together outside, take a look around to see if you can divide and trade plants with a friend!
 Perennials grow best when they have room to spread, and oftentimes you see large masses of well-established perennials that can be divided and replanted in other areas of the yard, or in your own yard!
 Get free plants by “shopping” the backyard of neighbors, friends, and family.
 With a little bit of work, you’ll be helping both gardens thrive.
 Plants that should be divided every once in awhile include hostas, creeping phlox, iris, peonies, and coneflowers.